-- ✓ Firstly to God, for providing me with strength throughout this project. - ✓ Family and friends, for their love, support and understanding throughout my studies. - ✓ Prof. Don Cowan, my research supervisor, for his support and guidance. - ✓ Dr. Carola van IJperen, my co-supervisor, for her assistance and motivation. - ✓ Members of the ARCAM Laboratory, for their technical support and encouraging words. - ✓ Ms Damini Surender at the Eskom-Resources and Strategy Division, of the samples. - ✓ The Water Research Commission, for providing the project (project number: 1549). - ✓ The National Research Foundation, for funding and financial support.
+- ✓ Firstly to God, for providing me with strength throughout this project. - ✓ Family and friends, for their love, support and understanding throughout my studies. - ✓ Prof. Don Cowan, my research supervisor, for his support and guidance. - ✓ Dr. Carola van IJperen, my co-supervisor, for her assistance and motivation. - Members of the ARCAM Laboratory, for their technical support and encouraging words. - Ms Damini Surender at the Eskom-Resources and Strategy Division, Johannesburg, South Africa, for her assistance with the collection and preparation of the samples. - The Water Research Commission, for providing the project (project number: 1549). - ✓ The National Research Foundation, for funding and financial support.